Gaius-Augustus/BRAKER/README.md

 ---
 **BRAKER and TSEBRA at PAG XXIX**

-:sparkles: Lars Gabriel will give a talk about PacBio ccs integration into gene prediction with BRAKER and TSEBRA at PAG on Sunday, Jan 9 2022 4:25 PM.
-The workflow for PacBio data integration is documented at https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/long_reads/long_read_protocol.md
+:sparkles: Lars Gabriel gave a talk about PacBio ccs integration into gene prediction with BRAKER and TSEBRA at PAG on Sunday, Jan 9 2022 4:25 PM.
+The workflow for PacBio data integration is documented at https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/long_reads/long_read_protocol.md, slides are available at https://github.com/Gaius-Augustus/BRAKER/blob/master/docs/slides/slides_PAG2022.pdf

 ---